Skip to main content

 Wireless Network

-It utilizes radio waves or infrared signals to transmit data between devices, like computers, smartphones, and tablets.
+It uses radio waves or infrared signals to transfer data between devices such as computers, smartphones, and tablets.

-With a wireless network, users can connect to the internet and communicate with other devices within the network range.
+With a wireless network, users can access the internet and talk to other devices within range.

-This makes it an essential aspect of modern-day communication and connectivity.
+This makes it a key part of modern communication and connectivity.

 Wireless Network